Semolski/semolski/README.md

 ### I am a full (MERN) stack developer and a continuous learner!

-- 🚀 I’m currently working on rebuilding my portfolio website and several React apps!
+- 🚀 I’m currently working on rebuilding my portfolio website and I'm building several React apps!
 - 🔮 I’m currently learning Typescript
 - 🔥 2022 Goals: Create a new React app (one each month at least) and to contribute to open source projects!
 - 😺 Fun fact: In my spare time I love to go mountain biking!